RebornBeat/MPCNC-Tall-Boy-Hybrid/README.md

 The **High-Speed "Tall-Boy" Hybrid** represents the optimal convergence of cost, rigidity, and speed.
 1.  **Vs. Standard CNC:** It solves the speed bottleneck through mass reduction.
-2.  **Vs. Converted 3D Printer:** It solves the rigidity bottleneck through the Roller-Gantry architecture and optional Portal Frame.
+2.  **Vs. Converted 3D Printer:** It solves the rigidity bottleneck through the Roller-Gantry architecture and Portal Frame.
 3.  **Vs. Linear Rail Machines:** It solves the cost bottleneck by utilizing conduit and printed parts.

 **Result:** A machine capable of milling isolation traces on a PCB at noon and printing a tall vase at midnight, on a simple flat table, for a fraction of the cost of comparable systems.